Praveen-nac/GPON-Guard-Statistical-Anomaly-Detection-System-for-GPON-EPON-Networks/README.md

 Python, Flask, SQLite, plain JS/CSS.
 Same stack as my monitoring project, on purpose — this is meant to sit next to that project, not as something unrelated.

+## Future Work

+GPON-Guard is currently a working prototype validated on simulated GPON/EPON traffic.
+The following directions extend this into more rigorous research:

+- **Real hardware validation**: Test detection accuracy against live OLT/ONU traffic captured from production PON networks, rather than simulated data only.
+- **Adaptive baselines**: Extend the rolling z-score model to account for legitimate long-term drift (e.g. seasonal signal variation, aging fiber) so baselines don't need manual resets.
+- **Machine learning detection layer**: Explore supervised/unsupervised models (e.g. isolation forests, autoencoders) as a complementary layer to the current rule-based + statistical approach, to catch attack patterns that don't fit either method alone.
+- **Scale testing**: Evaluate detection latency and false-positive rate at carrier scale (thousands of ONUs across multiple OLTs), not just the 128-ONU simulation.
+- **Cross-layer correlation**: Combine physical-layer anomaly signals (this project) with higher-layer network traffic analysis for more confident attack attribution.

+This roadmap is the basis for the graduate research I intend to pursue — taking physical-layer PON security from a self-built prototype into a formally validated research contribution.